8.6 C

 “Afrikans are in bondage today because they approach spirituality through religion provided by foreign invaders and conquerors.” ~Haile Selassie I

-Elliot Rivera, known as the Urban Shaman, has over 40 years’ experience working as a Palero and Santero, guiding others on their personal and spiritual path.
+Elliot Rivera, known as the Urban Shaman, has over 40 years of experience working as a Palero and Santero, guiding others on their personal and spiritual path.
 The word Shaman means “the one who knows.”
-What the shaman knows is that there is an unseen world of ancestral spiritual forces which is pervasive around us and that these ancestors have a cosmic and moral responsibility to look after their descendants.
+What the shaman knows is that there is an unseen world of ancestral spiritual forces that pervades us, and that these ancestors have a cosmic and moral responsibility to look after their descendants.
 The priests and priestesses of a people are gifts of spirit, born to guide us on our earthly journey, because of their connection to this unseen world.
-During the Maafa (Atlantic slavery), the Yoruba people in Cuba (and also Brazil and Trinidad), held on to their spirituality by synchronizing it with Catholicism.
+During the Maafa (Atlantic trafficking and captivity), the Yoruba people in Cuba (and also Brazil and Trinidad)held on to their spirituality by synchronising it with Catholicism.
 The Kongolese people also held on to their spirit pot.
 Rivera is a priest of both spiritual worlds: Lucumi/Santeria and Palo Mayombe.
 He is also a spiritualist, spiritual teacher, counselor and coach.

 I first met Rivera around three years ago when I was called to the mat.
 I heard the laughter of the boy (Eleggua) in my dream (a sure sign you need to see a Santero/Santera), and so I went to see a Priestess for a Diloggun reading.
 The reading opened in Osogbo (the negative).
 I had issues with my ancestors.
 They desired a stronger connection with me and demanded that I attended Misas.
 However, the priestess also felt that I needed to see a much more skilled priest to understand the messages my ancestors wanted to give me.
 Rivera was “summoned” from the Netherlands to London.
 Before, our one-to-one meeting, I first attended a Misa he facilitated, which was quite frankly the most intense spiritual experience I have ever had.
 In our one-to-one reading (the priestess was also present), what he told me was simply astonishing.
 There was no way for him to have known the things he said.
 In an effort, it seems, for my ancestors to reveal to me that Rivera was in touch with them, they gave him a word that they knew was very, very significant to me.
 My two older sons also saw Rivera for a Diloggun reading.
 After sitting with Rivera, my sons walked out of their meeting with him as if they had gone through a rites of passage and were now, men.
 After connecting again with Rivera for a Diloggun reading, I asked him to honor me with an interview for Kentake Page.

-My hope in interviewing Rivera was to offer some insights into diasporic Afrikan spirituality and “guidance” for those who feel called to this path but do not have the spiritual community around them to answer some burning questions.
-A man of profound wisdom and unconditional love, I wanted Rivera to share his knowledge with those of us that are searching.
-For those of us who are thirsty and can only be quench by the waters of the first people.
+My hope in interviewing Rivera was to offer insights into diasporic Afrikan spirituality and “guidance” for those who feel called to this path but lack a spiritual community to answer burning questions.
+A man of profound wisdom and unconditional love, I wanted Rivera to share his knowledge with those of us who are searching.
+For those of us who are thirsty and can only be quenched by the waters of the first people.
 There is no word in any Afrikan language for religion; only for the word, spirit.
 Hence, Rivera calls Lucumi/Santeria a tradition rather than a religion.
-What became clear from our interview is that the path to becoming a Priest/Shaman within the Afrikan spiritual traditions is a challenging journey that one must be fully committed to.
-The cost is high; financially and emotionally, but also rewarding.
+What became clear from our interview is that the path to becoming a Priest/Shaman within Afrikan spiritual traditions is a challenging journey that requires full commitment.
+The cost is high, financially and emotionally, but also rewarding.

-Elliott Rivera was born in New York City in May 1951, to Florence Peraza (mother) and Angel Rivera (father).
+Elliott Rivera was born in New York City in May 1951 to Florence Peraza (mother) and Angel Rivera (father).
 Both his parents were from Puerto Rico.
-He told me he was meant to be born in Puerto Rico but was born premature (a month early); because as he said, he had a mission to accomplish.
+He told me he was meant to be born in Puerto Rico but was born premature (a month early), because, as he said, he had a mission to accomplish.
 He lived in Puerto Rico from the age of nine months to five years before his mother and grandmother returned to New York, after his parents separated.
 After returning to New York, Rivera began sleepwalking and having a recurring “dark” dream of walking around a catacomb alone.
 Within the catacomb were graves, and the corpses would speak with him.
 As a child, he lived with his maternal grandmother, Petra.
-A spiritualist, herself, she became Rivera’s first teacher, as he would speak to his grandmother about the dreams.
-Describing the people he saw in his dreams, Petra, discovered that Rivera was dreaming of his ancestors from his mother’s side.
+A spiritualist herself, she became Rivera’s first teacher as he spoke to his grandmother about the dreams.
+Describing the people he saw in his dreams, Petra discovered that Rivera was dreaming of his ancestors from his mother’s side.
 At the age of 7 or 8 years, Petra took him to see a Santero in Spanish Harlem.
 The Santero told him that he was the “son of Shango.”
 Therefore, from an early age, Rivera was called to the unseen world of the ancestors.

 As he grew older, Rivera began to see the “living” in his catacomb.
-These were people who he knew would eventually die.
-For example, Rivera shared an experience of dreaming of the death of a close friend, who he had seen in his catacomb dream.
-“I had a friend who we use to party together.
+These were people whom he knew would eventually die.
+For example, Rivera shared an experience of dreaming of the death of a close friend, whom he had seen in his catacomb dream.
+“I had a friend with whom we used to party together.
 I saw him in my dream.
 I waited a day before speaking to him about the dream.
-I meditated in front of my boveda, to see if this dream about my friend dying was real.
-I spoke to him about the dream and told him what I had seen and what could happen.
+I meditated in front of my boveda to see if this dream about my friend dying was real.
+I spoke to him about the dream, telling him what I had seen and what could happen.
 I told him to be careful.
-He kind of laughed it off but he was a little concern.
+He kind of laughed it off, but he was a little concerned.
 However, I felt that I had given him the message so he could take responsibility.
-A couple of weeks later, I got a call that he was hit by a car and was killed.”
+A couple of weeks later, I got a call that he had been hit by a car and was killed.”

 Rivera described the dreams as his initiation into understanding and communicating with the ancestors.
 He said, “As I got older, the dream would become longer, as the teaching was taking place in my sleep.
 My dreams would take me to Africa.
-I was transported across the great Kalunga to the roots of who I am as a person.
+I was transported across the great Kalunga to the roots of who I am.
 Sixty-five years later, I still receive the same dream from time to time.
-Each time it is more like a movie, the difference now is that I know when a family member dies before anyone else.”
+Each time it is more like a movie; the difference now is that I know when a family member dies before anyone else.”

 “Our ancestors are an ever widening circle of hope.”